 On April 1 1847 the following piece was published in The Tasmanian Post;

 THE MAYDA – We mentioned in our last that no tidings had been received of the Mayda.
 She was a barque of 583 tons, commanded by Captain May, and was considered the finest of the ships that left last season.
 She cleared at the Customs here [Launceston] for London on the 23rd April, and had not arrived home on the 28th November, a period of seven months.
 She was said to have been in good trim, but there is too much reason to apprehend that some fatal catastrophe has occurred.

 In the days before the distress signals of S.O.S and MAYDAY were introduced a stricken ship was completely alone, without the slightest hope of assistance.

 The Mayda was marked by Lloyds as lost in May 1847.
 It’s interesting to note that in the same year, many of the convicts she had taken to Norfolk Island were transferred to the Cascades Probation Station on Tasman Peninsular.
 It was an outpost of the infamous Port Arthur penitentiary.

 Eventually, many of the men were granted their ‘ticket of leave’, and able to carve out new lives.

-NOTE – Four members of the Shadbolt family were transported to Norfolk Island on the Mayda after robbing a drapery shop.
+NOTE – The Shadbolt family were transported to Norfolk Island on the Mayda after robbing a drapery shop.
 They were my paternal ancestors, who were a bit like characters from the novel Lorna Doone!
 My three times G-grandfather Solomon died at Cascades, but his son and nephews survived.
 Here is their story.